 No one had a master plan, which predicted the invention of the microscope and the eventual invention of vaccines.
 What was done was recognizing the count’s individual liberty and his discretion to exercise his choices.
 That is what the invisible hand of the free market does.

 Its been a year since I finished my MS program.
 Couple of things did not work out for me while in grad school.
 Here are a few thoughts on grad school in general.

 Reasons for ditching phd –

 - Not a good fit with the lab and the topic I was involved in – The lab’s main focus was planning and scheduling.
-There was also work on the side about databases/information retrieval/social media analysis etc… I was involved in social media analysis/topic modeling, and very soon lost interest in it.
-I was interested in graphical models(non-parametrics) and online learning in ML.
+There was also work on the side about databases/information retrieval/social media analysis etc… I was involved in topic modeling/social media analysis, and very soon lost interest in it.
+I was interested in graphical models(non-parametrics) and online learning in ML( the sort of stuff Zoubin Ghahramani and Shai Shalev-Shwartz ).
 I thought I could make a bargain and settle for planning/scheduling etc… but I could not see how I could meaningfully change tracks to planning, so I bailed out.